 For more than a decade, I have committed myself to learning and becoming skilled at Dialectical Behavior Therapy and other evidence-based practices that have been proven to work.
 From 2009 – 2013, I worked in a DBT clinic (Portland DBT Institute) offering comprehensive DBT and specializing in treating co-occurring eating disorders.
 I continue to be a part of a DBT consultation team that meets weekly.
 I’m always working to stay on top of the most recent research and practices in the field to ensure I’m offering the best therapy possible to my clients.

 I’ve also been a student of yoga for 15 years and have completed a 200-hour yoga teacher training.
 My background in yoga and eastern-based practices helps me to take a holistic approach to therapy, understanding and integrating the connection between body and mind.

 Outside the office

-When I’m not at work, you can find me wrangling my two toddlers, hiking the beautiful Blue Ridge, and stealing as much time as I can on my yoga mat.
+When I’m not at work, you can find me wrangling my two young kids, hiking the beautiful Blue Ridge, and stealing as much time as I can on my yoga mat.

 Association for Behavioral and Cognitive Therapies